-For many Delaware homeowners, a time comes when replacing a residential roof is no longer optional.
-Whether time and weather have taken their toll on your roof or you’ve experienced decay or damage that can’t be repaired, you must get a new roof to protect your home.
+For many Delaware homeowners, a time comes when replacing their residential roof is no longer an option.
+Time and weather can take their toll on your roof.
+As years go by, shingles can start to deteriorate and leaks can form.
+This can lead to decay or damage that can’t be repaired with replacing the roof.
+When this happens, it’s time to get a new roof on your home.

 Replacing your roof is a considerable financial investment, so the more efficient and mistake-free the process, the better.
-Costly errors not only increase your bill, but also lengthen the project’s duration, further inconvenience your family, and shorten your new roof’s lifespan.
+Costly errors not only increase your bill, but also lengthen the project’s duration.
+This can inconvenience your family and shorten your new roof’s lifespan.

 What Are Common Roof Replacement Mistakes?

 To avoid expensive surprises and errors, it’s helpful to know what you’re looking for.
 Here are some of the common mistakes that occur during roof replacement projects, and what you can do to prevent them:

 One common mistake is using mismatched asphalt shingles that make your roof look uneven and incongruent.
 This mistake often happens when roofing contractors get their shingles from multiple suppliers and don’t pay close attention to which ones they’re installing.

 Make sure your roofers are utilizing asphalt roofing manufactured by the same supplier for your project.
 If you’re using a good quality contractor, this should not be a concern.
 This is only likely to become a problem if you’re hiring a contractor that cuts corners to save money.